MaceChettiyadan/Y11Notes/Economics/y12 - free trade MUST MOVE/PPT - Free Trade & Protection.md

 - **Strategic Trade Policy**
 	- **Identification of industries**
 	- **Selecting policy** - also it is likely many countries will protect, which means no country has any real comparative advantage
+- **National Security/Defence Argument**
+	- Irrelevant industries (such as steel) can argue for this - it is hard to <mark style="background: #ADCCFFA6;">filter out relevant industries</mark>
+	- This argument is also non-economic, more military

 **It is important to note that all forms of protection cause harms to world trade and are inefficient**